joao-ponte/Investopedia/README.md

 Network Resilience:
 - Seamlessly use the app even with a missing network connection.
-- The app intelligently utilizes the latest available data to ensure uninterrupted exploration of cryptocurrencies and financial terms.
+- The app intelligently utilises the latest available data to ensure uninterrupted exploration of cryptocurrencies and financial terms.

 Auto Data Refresh:
 - Stay up-to-date with the latest cryptocurrency market data.